Essential holonomy of Cantor actions: Cantor actions

 The group chain $\cG^x_\cU$ depends on $x$ and $\cU$, and one can introduce an equivalence relation which, for a given group $\G$, identifies the class of group chains with topologically conjugate associated odometer models.
-We do not discuss this question now, since it is not needed for the further exposition, but refer the interested reader to \cite{DHL2016a}.
+We refer the interested reader to \cite{DHL2016a}.